PhD programmes at the Faculty of Medicine

 - Joint PhD in Behaviour and Health

-The PhD programme in Medicine is new from 1 January 2015.
-The programme replaces our previous PhD programmes in Public Health, Neuroscience, Molecular Medicine and Clinical Medicine.
+The PhD programme in Medicine replaced some discontinued PhD programmes in Public Health, Neuroscience, Molecular Medicine and Clinical Medicine from 1 January 2015.

 The PhD programme in Medicine covers a wide range of sub-disciplines and the research training and courses will be customized to meet the individual needs of the candidate and the project.

-The PhD programmes in Medical Technology, Palliative Care and Health Sciences will not be affected by the change.
+The PhD programmes in Medical Technology, Palliative Care and Health Sciences was not affected by the change.